 Failure to identify the specific person responsible for dealing with a subpoena will generally result in the subpoena being rejected.

 How do I file a subpoena in a family law matter?

-When filing a subpoena, the original document must be filed at the Federal Circuit Court or Family Court registry (whichever the proceeding is in).
+When filing a subpoena, the original document must be filed at the Federal and Family Court of Australia (FCFCA) registry.
 You must also file enough copies for a copy to be served on each party to the proceeding as well as the person being asked to produce material.